Safety first! Creating a safe spot

 • Additional safety considerations

-• Add signage to make it easy for guests know which spot is yours and how everything works
+• Add signage to make it easy for guests know which spot is yours and how everything works.
+Make sure to add clear signage to show any off limits areas on your property.

 • Keep your spot clean and hygienic.
 Read more here.